Arts & Literature

 Shelby Coffey (CLAS '68) - Vice Chairman, Nuseum.
 Other positions have included President of CNN Business News and CNNfn; former editor, U.S. News and Report, The Dallas Times Herald, and The Los Angeles Times.

-Kimberly Dozier (MA Foreign Affairs '93) - Holder of the General Omar N. Bradley Chair in Strategic Leadership at the U.S. Army War College.
-Contributing Editor to The Daily Beast.
+Kimberly Dozier (MA Foreign Affairs '93) - Contributing Editor to The Daily Beast and contributor to CNN.
 Previous positions as a news correspondent at the Associated Press and CBS News.

 Brit Hume (CLAS '65) - Senior Political Analyst for Fox News.
 Various positions with ABC News from 1973 to 1996.